EVVSK/Churn-prediction-platform/README.md

 ## Description

 This project delivers an end-to-end solution for predicting customer churn in the telecommunications sector.
 It combines exploratory data analysis (EDA), advanced feature engineering, and machine learning models to identify customers at risk of leaving.
-The system features a React frontend for data entry and result visualization, a Flask backend for model inference and data management, and a MySQL database for storage.
+The system features a TypeScript frontend for data entry and result visualization, a Flask backend for model inference and data management, and a MySQL database for storage.
 Achieving a good predictive accuracy, this project demonstrates the practical application of data science and full-stack engineering to real-world business challenges.

 ## Features